A professional singer who loves everything from jazz to country, but with a soft spot for corny pop power ballads.

 Q: What do you like most about your job?

-A: I like that I get to showcase my strengths, yet am always learning with every single project I do, and that the audience gets to experience it with me.
-I'm all about connection with music and the people, and that's what keeps me going even when I'm performing the same material night after night.
+A: I like that I get to showcase my strengths, yet am always learning with every single project I do.
+I'm all about connection with music and the people, and that's what keeps me going.

 Q: What's the biggest misconception about what you do?